hukkin/mdformat-toc/README.md

 The ToC is generated in a user-specified location in the Markdown file.

 Mdformat-toc, by default, creates an HTML anchor for each heading listed in the ToC.
-ToC links should therefore be compatible with any well-behaved Markdown renderer (including GitHub and GitLab).
+ToC links should therefore be compatible with any well-behaved Markdown renderer (including GitLab's renderer).

 HTML anchor generation can be disabled, in which case a user should configure a slug function that is compatible with the Markdown renderer used (GitHub and GitLab slug functions are currently supported).